-Results 1–10 of 28 for "Psychology Topic"X related to "On the record: June 2009" Refine Your Search Refine Your Search TopicTherapy (6)Stress (4)Teens (4)Aging (2)Alzheimer's (2) 30 more... [+] Children (2)Disability (2)Emotional health (2)Parenting (2)Testing issues (2)Trauma (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Bipolar disorder (1)Death & dying (1)Eating disorders (1)Education (1)Ethics (1)Human rights (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Socioeconomic status (1)Sport & exercise (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 28 Previous 1 2 3 ...
+Results 1–10 of 28 for "Psychology Topic"X related to "On the record: June 2009" Refine Your Search Refine Your Search TopicTherapy (6)Stress (4)Teens (4)Aging (2)Alzheimer's (2) 31 more... [+] Children (2)Disability (2)Emotional health (2)Parenting (2)Testing issues (2)Trauma (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Bipolar disorder (1)Death & dying (1)Eating disorders (1)Education (1)Ethics (1)Human rights (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Socioeconomic status (1)Sport & exercise (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 28 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 2.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 3.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 4.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 5.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 6.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 7.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 10.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
-Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Psychology Topic"X related to "On the record: June 2009"
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 3.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 4.IntelligenceIntelligence refers to intellectual functioning.
+IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 5.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 6.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 7.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 8.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 9.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 10.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Psychology Topic"X related to "On the record: June 2009"